fleetdm/fleet/docs/api/rest-endpoints.md

 ## Authentication

 Making authenticated requests to the Fleet server requires that you are granted permission to access data.
 The Fleet Authentication API enables you to receive an authorization token.

+All Fleet API requests are authenticated unless noted in the documentation.
+This means that almost all Fleet API requests will require sending the authentication token in the request header.

-The typical steps to making an authenticated API request is outlined below.
+The typical steps to making an authenticated API request are outlined below.

 First, utilize the `/login` endpoint to receive an authentication token.